 Grants were made up to $2,500 per project.
 Of those funds, $500 were used as a stipend for projects with one leader, or $250 per leader for projects with up to three leaders.
 Students, faculty, and nonexempt staff were eligible for project leader stipends.

-All projects for these grants occured within the Near Northside neighborhood.
+All projects for these grants occurred within the Near Northside neighborhood.
 For the purposes of this grant, the boundaries were: I-610 N (north), US-59 (east), I-10 excluding UHD properties (south), I-45 (west).

 Strong preference was given to projects that were included on the list of goals and projects provided by community members and organizations of the Near Northside.